GMHDBJD/nethack/README.md

     - use u when you on the upstair to go to next level
     - use j when you on the downstair to go to prev level
     - use y to get the yendor
-    - use , to pick the prop
+    - use , to pick up the prop
     - use m to open or close you bag
-    - use Up-Arrow Key and Down-Arrow key to select the prop when you open your beg
+    - use Up-Arrow Key and Down-Arrow key to select the prop when you open your bag
     - use Enter Key to use your prop

 - rules